Hegghammer/plots/README.md

 Replication files for the working paper "Measuring Terrorism" by Thomas Hegghammer and Neil Ketchley.

-Download the analysis folder and follow instructions.txt
+Download replication_files.zip and follow instructions.txt